Chakulia, Uttar Dinajpur

-Chakulia is a gram panchayat with a police station in Goalpokhar II CD block in Islampur subdivision of Uttar Dinajpur district in the Indian state of West Bengal.
+Chakulia is a gram panchayat with a police station of Islampur Police District in Goalpokhar II CD block in Islampur subdivision of Uttar Dinajpur district in the Indian state of West Bengal.

 Geography

 Location

 Chakulia, one of the villages in the Chakulia gram panchayat, is located at 26.0213510°N 87.9524920°E.

 In the map alongside, all places marked on the map are linked in the full screen version.